microsoft/OpenAIWorkshop/scenarios/prompt_engineering/98_Hyperparameters_Overview.md

-# Basic Overview of Azure OpenAI Service Hyperparameters
+# Exercise 5D: Basic Overview of Azure OpenAI Service Hyperparameters (Read-Only)
 ## Quick Note on adjusting Hyperparameters

 When working with prompts, you will be interacting with the LLM via an API or directly.
 You can configure a few parameters to get different results for your prompts.